ppy/osu-wiki/wiki/Ranking_Criteria/osu!mania/en.md

 - **Objects should not be placed during a 1/1 long note's hold duration.** However, using an object at the beginning or end of a long note is fine.
 - **Note density should consist of mostly 1/1, occasional 1/2, or slower rhythms.**
 - **Avoid using more than 5 consecutive 1/2 notes.**
-- **Avoid using chords during consecutive 1/2 note patterns.** However, using a chord to end a pattern is fine.
+- **Avoid using chords during consecutive 1/2 note patterns.** However, using a chord to begin or to end pattern is fine.
 - **Avoid chords with more than 2 notes.** This includes long note patterns that involve notes in more than two columns.

 ### ![](/wiki/shared/diff/normal-m.png) Normal